Jwanjema/AgriConnect-/README.md

 ### Setup Instructions
 1. Clone the repository

+2. Open your VScode.

-2. Install dependencies:
+3. Install dependencies:
 bash :
 - npm install -g json-server  # If not installed

-- Launch backend:
+4. Run the server:
 bash :
 - json-server --watch db.json
-- Open the app:

-2. Launch index.html in your browser
+5. Launch index.html in your browser

 - Test both farmer and buyer flows